 LGBT NGOs, Humanity First Cameroon and Alternatives-Cameroun, claimed in a joint annual report that eight LGBT persons remained imprisoned for homosexuality in the Kondengui central prison in Yaounde.
 The two NGOs further documented 578 other cases of human rights abuses related to homosexuality, including 27 arbitrary arrests.

 In its annual report for 2014, the advocacy group CAMFAIDS (the Cameroonian Foundation for AIDS) reported that prosecutions for homosexuality in Yaoundé dropped by 58 per cent from 2012 to 2014.
-During that same period, the number of LGBT convictions fell even more from 16 in 2012 to four in 2014.
+During that same period, the number of convictions fell even more from 16 in 2012 to four in 2014.
 Attorney Alice Nkom indicated that a similar decrease occurred in the Douala area.

 In Yaoundé, elements of the Nkolemesseng gendarmerie brigade detained six persons whom they accused of prostitution and homosexuality in October.
 State Counsel at the Yaoundé Ekounou Court of First Instance ordered the release of the detainees on 8 October due to insufficient evidence.